reshmabidikar/reshmabidikar.github.io/java-language-features/java-super-keyword-explained.md

 ## Points to Remember

-- The **super** keyword is a bit redundant for instance fields and methods since as long as the instance fields and method of the superclass and not private, they can be accessed directly in the sub-class.
+- The **super** keyword is a bit redundant for instance fields and methods since as long as the instance fields and method of the superclass and not private, they can be accessed directly in the subclass.
 - The **super** keyword is useful for accessing class members only when the base class has a member with the same name.
 - A subclass constructor can invoke a superclass constructor using the super keyword.